Wizard254-ux/PLP_ASSIGNMENT/README.md

 ***2.Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.***

-  Draw a picture of a person<br>
+  **vague prompt** Draw a picture of a person<br>
-  Draw a full-body portrait of a young woman with long brown hair, wearing a red jacket and blue jeans, standing in a park on a sunny day with trees and grass in the background.
+  **improved prompt** Draw a full-body portrait of a young woman with long brown hair, wearing a red jacket and blue jeans, standing in a park on a sunny day with trees and grass in the background.

   **reason why improved prompt is more effective**
 - Clarity: The improved prompt specifies what is being asked (a full-body portrait) rather than just a "person.